Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

     Free Energy Principle and Enactive Inference

 # Issues :
-I manually made the tags, so if you have a suggestion to automate the process with Natural Language Processing, I take it !
+I manually made tags, so if you have a suggestion to automate the process with Natural Language Processing, I take it !
 If you have any suggestion in order to sort out tags or if you think I missed something, send me a message !